 Learning a language in immersion is the fastest way to develop fluency in that language.
-But language skills are only one thing that you take away from studying abroad; a whole variety of intangible skills are also part of the package.
+But language skills are only one thing that you take away from studying abroad; a whole variety of intangible skills are also part of the package to improve your CV.

 These are known as soft skills, and while they are quite hard to demonstrate on your CV, where everyone is a “hard-working team player”, they are among the traits most highly valued by employers.
 Once you get to a job interview, these skills will make you stand out from the other applicants.